reedcodes/reedcodessite.github.io/content/contact.md

 menu = "main"
 +++

-Wanna get in touch?
-Great!
 You can fill out the contact form with a comprehensive message, or you can find me online at one of many social and professional networking sites.